unixsurfer/haproxytool/README.rst

     backend2_proc34                bck2_proc34_srv1                           no check
     backend2_proc34                bck_all_srv1                               no check

-* Show weight of servers across all pools and per pool
+* Show weight of servers across all backends and per backend

 ::

     % haproxytool -D /run/haproxy server -W bck_all_srv1
-    # poolname servername
+    # backendname servername
     backend1_proc34                bck_all_srv1                               1.0
     backend2_proc34                bck_all_srv1                               1.0
     backend_proc1                  bck_all_srv1                               100.0
     pparissis at axilleas in ~/bin

-    % haproxytool -D /run/haproxy server -W bck_all_srv1 --pool=backend_proc1 --pool=backend2_proc34
+    % haproxytool -D /run/haproxy server -W bck_all_srv1 --backend=backend_proc1 --backend=backend2_proc34
-    # poolname servername
+    # backendname servername
     backend_proc1                  bck_all_srv1                               100.0
     backend2_proc34                bck_all_srv1                               1.0
     pparissis at axilleas in ~/bin

-* Set weight on servers across all pools and per pool
+* Set weight on servers across all backends and per backend

 ::

     % haproxytool -D /run/haproxy server -w 10 bck_all_srv1
-    bck_all_srv1 pool set weight to 10 in backend2_proc34 pool
+    bck_all_srv1 backend set weight to 10 in backend2_proc34 backend
-    bck_all_srv1 pool set weight to 10 in backend1_proc34 pool
+    bck_all_srv1 backend set weight to 10 in backend1_proc34 backend
-    bck_all_srv1 pool set weight to 10 in backend_proc1 pool
+    bck_all_srv1 backend set weight to 10 in backend_proc1 backend

-    % haproxytool -D /run/haproxy server -w 50 bck_all_srv1 --pool=backend_proc1 --pool=backend2_proc34
+    % haproxytool -D /run/haproxy server -w 50 bck_all_srv1 --backend=backend_proc1 --backend=backend2_proc34
-    bck_all_srv1 pool set weight to 50 in backend_proc1 pool
+    bck_all_srv1 backend set weight to 50 in backend_proc1 backend
-    bck_all_srv1 pool set weight to 50 in backend2_proc34 pool
+    bck_all_srv1 backend set weight to 50 in backend2_proc34 backend
     pparissis at axilleas in ~/bin

 * Show requests